olavodias/GitHubAuth/README.md

 ![NuGet](https://img.shields.io/nuget/dt/GitHubAuth.svg)
 ![license](https://img.shields.io/github/license/olavodias/GitHubAuth.svg)

-The GitHub Authentication is a library that provides the [fastest way](#benchmarks) to generate a JWT (JSON Web Token) to be used when calling the GitHub REST API.
+The GitHub Authentication is a library that provides classes to facilitate the authentication process to the GitHub REST API.

+It contains the [fastest way](#benchmarks) to generate a JWT (JSON Web Token), which is a pre-requisite when authenticating to the GitHub REST API as an Application or an Application Installation.

 This library has no dependencies.
 It is compatible with `net6.0` and beyond.

-## Usage
+## Generating a JWT (JSON Web Token)

-The first thing necessary is a private key.
+In order to generate a JWT, the first thing necessary is a private key.
 You can generate the private key on GitHub.
 Check [this document](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps#generating-private-keys) for more information.

-The token will be a file with the `PEM` extension.
-Put it in a location that your software can access.
+The token will be in a file with the `PEM` extension.
+Store it in a location that your software can access.

-> For security reasons, never store the PEM file in the repository, even if it is a private repository.
+> For security reasons, **never store the PEM file in the repository**, even if it is a private repository.
 Also, never store it in a configuration file.

 The simplest way to generate a token is: